 Career Readiness

-The Politics and Law Department prepares students to analyze policy, understand the legal system, and engage the real-world institutions that shape justice and public life.
+The Department of Politics and Law prepares students to analyze policy, understand the legal system, and engage the real-world institutions that shape justice and public life.

 Impact & Purpose